-- When stored frozen at -25°C to -15°C, a carton of 10 or 20 vials or individual vials should be thawed at room temperature maximally 25°C. - A carton of 10 or 20 vials will take approximately 4 hours to thaw. - Individual vials will take approximately1 hour to thaw. - at 9°C to 25°C. It is not a recommended storage or shipping condition but may guide decisions for use in case of temporary temperature excursions.

-If the vaccine is not used immediately, refer to the instructions in section Store in a refrigerator.
+- When stored frozen at -25°C to -15°C, a carton of 10 vials or individual vials should be thawed at room temperature maximally 25°C. - A carton of 10 vials will take approximately 4 hours to thaw. - Individual vials will take approximately 1 hour to thaw. - The vaccine is stable for a total of 12 hours at 9°C to 25°C. It is not a recommended storage or shipping condition but may guide decisions for use in case of temporary temperature excursions. - If the vaccine is not used immediately, refer to the instructions in section Store in a refrigerator.